Regularized integrals and manifolds with log corners: Virtual morphisms, tangential basepoints, and scales

 Concretely, in local coordinates $(r,t)$, the sheaf $\cM_\Sig$ is identified with the monoid $\cMbas_\Sig t^\NN$ freely generated by the phantom coordinates $t_1,\ldots,t_k$ over $\cMbas_\Sig$, and thus a scale is equivalent to the data of the $k$-tuple of nonnegative locally monomial functions

+In general, the functions $s^*t_1,\ldots, s^*t_k$ may have poles on the boundary of $\Sig$.
+The scale $s$ is regular in this chart if and only if these functions extend to (non-negative) smooth functions on $\Sig$.
+It is nondegenerate if and only if they extend to positive smooth functions on $\Sig$.

-It is nondegenerate in this chart if and only if the functions $s^*t_1,\ldots, s^*t_k$ are strictly positive.
-Invariantly, a scale is uniquely determined by its restriction to the phantoms, giving a morphism $s|_{\cMphan_\Sig} \colon \cMphan_{\Sig} \to \cMbas_{\Sig}\subset \Cinfge{\Sig}$, which defines a non-negative section of the phantom tangent bundle.
-We thus have the following. \begin{lemma} There is a natural bijection between scales (respectively, nondegenerate scales) on a manifold with log corners $\Sig$, and morphisms of basic manifolds with log corners $\Sigbas \to \tbgephan{\Sig}$ (resp.~$\Sigbas \to \tbposphan{\Sig})$ that are sections of the natural projection. \end{lemma}
+Invariantly, a regular scale is uniquely determined by its restriction to the phantoms, giving a morphism $s|_{\cMphan_\Sig} \colon \cMphan_{\Sig} \to \cMbas_{\Sig}\subset \Cinfge{\Sig}$, which defines a non-negative section of the phantom tangent bundle.
+We thus have the following. \begin{lemma} There is a natural bijection between regular scales (respectively, nondegenerate scales) on a manifold with log corners $\Sig$, and morphisms of basic manifolds with log corners $\Sigbas \to \tbgephan{\Sig}$ (resp.~$\Sigbas \to \tbposphan{\Sig})$ that are sections of the natural projection. \end{lemma}

 This explains the terminology: a scale assigns a notion of ``unit length vectors'' in the phantom directions.

 We will tacitly identify a scale with the corresponding phantom vector field, writing a scale with components $s_j(r) \defas s^*t_j \in \cMbas_{\Sig}$ in local coordinates as